A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Abstract

 \section{Abstract}

-We study a multi-period demand response problem in the smart grid with multiple companies and their consumers.
-We model the interactions by a Stackelberg game, where companies are the leaders and consumers are the followers.
-It is shown that this game has a unique equilibrium at which the companies set prices to maximize their revenues while the consumers respond accordingly to maximize their utilities subject to their local constraints. {Billing minimization is achieved as an outcome of our method.} Closed-form expressions are provided for the strategies of all players.
-Based on these solutions, a power allocation game has been formulated, and which is shown to admit a unique pure-strategy Nash equilibrium, for which closed-form expressions are provided.
-For privacy, we provide a distributed algorithm for the computation of all strategies.
-We study the asymptotic behavior of equilibrium strategies when the numbers of periods and consumers grow.
-We find an appropriate company-to-user ratio for the large population regime.
-Furthermore, it is shown, both analytically and numerically, that the multi-period scheme, compared with the single-period one, provides more incentives for energy consumers to participate in demand response.
-We have also carried out case studies on real life data to demonstrate the benefits of our approach, including billing savings of up to $30\%.$
+By utilizing tools from game theory, { we develop a novel multi-period-multi-company demand response framework considering the interactions between companies (sellers of energy) and their consumers (buyers of energy).} We model the interactions in terms of a Stackelberg game, where companies set their prices and consumers respond by choosing their demands.
+We show that the underlying game has a unique equilibrium at which the companies maximize their revenues while the consumers maximize their utilities subject to their local constraints.
+Closed-form expressions are provided for the optimal strategies of all players.
+Based on these solutions, a power allocation game has been formulated, which is shown to admit a unique pure-strategy Nash equilibrium, for which closed-form expressions are also provided. { This equilibrium is found under the assumption that companies can freely allocate their power across the time horizon, but we also demonstrate that it is possible to relax this assumption.} { We further provide a fast distributed algorithm for the computation of all optimal strategies using only local information.} { We also study the effect of variations in the number of periods (subdivisions of the time horizon) and the number of consumers.} As a consequence, we are able to find an appropriate company-to-consumer ratio when the number of consumers participating in demand response { exceeds some threshold}.
+Furthermore, we show, both analytically and numerically, that the multi-period scheme provides incentives for energy consumers to participate in demand response, { compared to the single-period framework studied in the literature \cite{sabita}}. {In our framework, we provide a condition for the minimum budgets consumers need, and carry out case studies using real life data to demonstrate the benefits of the approach, which show potential savings of up to $30\%$ and { equilibrium prices that have low volatility.}}